k1nxx/learning-stuff/README.md

 for later on you can just use `git push`
 `git pull` pulls updated modifications from the remote

+- or  add `origin main` for a specific origin

+`git merge <branch> <branch>` merges two branches
+`git reset` a means of resetting a branch so a given commit and removing commits after that while deciding to discard or keep the code. it works just like how we did it with `git checkout` but i mentioned that you aren't changing anything rather you are just viewing history

 ## How to make proper commits

 Ask yourself the simple question of "If added to the code base, this code will _____".
 These commits should be imperative, meaning in the sense you are giving order